 “I don’t know.
 It is difficult to place.
 It somehow defies isolation.”

-“There is much here that does, it seems,” Kara reflected.
-Rahab was still concentrating on his spell, but he silently agreed.
-The conjurer turned and walked carefully back into the hallway with the three sets of doors, continuing to focus his spell in search of magic.
+“There is much here that does,” Kara reflected.
+Rahab silently agreed.
+The wizard turned and walked carefully back into the hallway with the three sets of doors, continuing to focus his spell in search of magic.

 “The southern doors show radiance,” he commented.
 “Abjuration.
 Nothing on the doors to the east.”